Bookworm24/worldquant-study/sessions/SESSION-TEMPLATE.md

 ## Student's Initial Understanding
 - What did the student already know about the topics?
-- What misconceptions did the student have?
+- What misconceptions did the student have about English usage?

 ## Concepts Explained
 - [Concept 1]: [Brief explanation provided]